NCCA/cfgaa24programingassignment-byoung5123/README.md

 - Displaying player score on screen.
 - "Game over" state when tetrominoes can no longer spawn without overlapping.
 - Improve shading/background.
+- Efficiency, for example rotating tetrominoes via an algorithm rather than cycling through predetermined shapes